nagasudhirpulla/taming_python/blog/skills/folium_heatmap.md

 mapObj.save("output.html")
 ```

-### Values provided to heatmap
+### Values to be provided
-* While providing the values to heatmap, re-sca
+* While providing the values to heatmap, re-scale the input values so that they ranbetween 0 and 1

 ### mapping values to colors using the gradient input
 By providing a dictionary to the ```gradient``` input of the heatmap, the values to color mapping can be configured